jaseknighter/flora/README.md

 ### Bandsaw
 If the *output* parameter is set to include *audio*, notes will be played using *Bandsaw*, a bandpass filtered sawtooth wave, based on the marimba instrument demonstrated by Eli Fieldsteel in his [SuperCollider Tutorial #15: Composing a Piece, Part I](https://youtu.be/lGs7JOOVjag).

+Unlike a 'typical' oscillator, where the tone of the oscillator is perceived as the note being played, the note typically heard when the Bandsaw is played is determined by the center frequency of the bandpass filter.

 The parameters of this instrument may be set in the PARAMETERS->EDIT menu or on the *water* page of the Flora program (see *water* below for more details)

 ## Norns UI

-Flora's interface consists of 5 screens (or 'pages').
-Navigation between pages occurs using encoder 1 (E1).
+Flora's interface consists of five pages (or screens).
+Navigation between pages occurs using Encoder 1 (E1).
 The controls for each screen vary and can always be accessed using the key combination: Key 1 (K1) + Key 2 (K2).
 The instructions may also be found in the *flora_instructions.lua* file contained in the /lib directory.

 For many parameter updated using the Encoder 2 (E2) and Encoder 3 (E3), fine-grained changes can be made by pressing K1 along with the encoder (specifics are detailed below.)